 The FujiFilm X-T4 uses a new battery, the NP-W235 has 1.5x the capacity of the NP-W126s, which powered the X-T3.
 In Fujifilm tests the new battery will power the X-T4 for 500 frames per charge.
 The optional VG-XT4 battery-grip holds two additional batteries.
 This can increase the battery live to 1,700 frames.

-The Fujifilm X-T4 has launched at £1,549 in black or silver.
-See it for yourself in our showroom on Friday 28th February.
-For more information or to place an order call the sales team on 0207 582 3294 or email us at email@example.com
+For more information, to request a quote or to place an order call the sales team on 0207 582 3294 or email us at firstname.lastname@example.org